Simen Lyngbø

-Simen Alexander Santos Lyngbø (born 18 February 1998) is a professional footballer who plays as a right-back for Malaysia Super League club Kelantan TRW.
+Simen Alexander Santos Lyngbø (born 18 February 1998) is a professional footballer who plays as a right-back for Malaysia Super League club Melaka.
 Born in Norway, he represents the Philippines at international level.

 Club career

 Youth

 Born in Bærum, Norway, Lyngbø started his youth career at Stabæk Fotball and Bærum.

 Bærum

 In 2017, Lyngbø was promoted to the senior team of Bærum.
 He made his debut for Baerum in a 1–0 home win over Oppsal in the Norwegian Football Cup.

 Azkals Development Team

 Before the 2020 season, Lyngbø signed for Philippines Football League club Azkals Development Team.
 Lyngbø made his Philippines Football League debut in a 1–0 defeat against defending champions United City.

 Ready

 In 2021, he left the Azkals Development Team and joined 3. divisjon club Ready.

 United City

 Lyngbø returned to the Philippines in March 2022 and signed for United City, seeking a chance to play in the AFC Champions League.